-Great Britain’s Jade Jones has followed in the footsteps of her fellow Youth Olympic Games athletes Chad Le Clos, Jangmi Kim and Zulfiya Chinshanlo to win a memorable gold medal.
+Great Britain’s Jade Jones has followed in the footsteps of her fellow Youth Olympic Games athletes Chad Le Clos and Jangmi Kim to win a memorable gold medal.

 Nineteen-year-old Jade Jones won Britain’s first-ever taekwondo gold on Thursday night when she beat Hou Yuzhou of China in the women’s under-57kg finals in an intensive day of competition.
 Going into the final, Jade was still the underdog against Hou – the winner of last year’s World Championships final, but Jade stunned the crowds in both the semi-finals and finals with her trademark head kick, helping her claim the number one spot.

 In a tense match, where the first round remained scoreless, Jade managed to pull out a stunning victory and beat Hou 6 - 4.
 “Before I came out I was thinking that she took my World Championship final.
 That killed me for ages.
 So I wasn’t going to let her beat me here in front of a home crowd,” Jade said.
 “I came here to get the gold.”

 Jade, who won gold in Singapore at the first Youth Olympic Games two years ago after her hometown helped her finance her trip for the qualifiers, said winning the Olympic gold was something else.
 “The format of it was the same (as Singapore) but obviously it’s a home crowd here and it’s bigger.
 Taekwondo is a low-key sport so to have this level of support is overwhelming.”